10 Awesome Things To Do In North Island New Zealand

 From exploring big city sights to journeying into the rolling hills of Middle Earth, North Island New Zealand has something for everyone.
 As I lived and worked in Wellington for a month, I spent more time on the North Island, despite New Zealand’s South Island attracting more tourists (I mean, have you seen Milford Sound?!).

 That’s why I want to shake the stereotype that the North Island is a bit shit and show you exactly what it has to offer!
-Whether you’re an adrenaline junkie who wants to skydive and zorb their way around the country, or you’d rather sip on a glass of wine on a subtropical island, North Island New Zealand is not short of fun activities.
+Whether you’re an adrenaline junkie who wants to skydive and zorb their way around the country, or you’d rather sip on a glass of wine on a subtropical island, there are plenty of things to tick off your New Zealand bucket list in North Island New Zealand.

 1. Jump off Auckland’s Sky Tower